1300 088 065

 Why are they buying now?

 Seasoned investors look past today’s interest rate.
-They are betting on long-term capital growth driven by Australia’s chronic housing shortage.
-They know that when rates eventually drop, prices will likely skyrocket further.
+They are betting on long-term capital growth driven by Australia’s chronic housing shortage and record-low vacancy rates.
+They know that once the RBA eventually pauses or cuts (likely in 2027), competition will intensify and prices will skyrocket.

 The "Rate Gap" You Need to Know

-It is important to remember that investment loans always come with a premium price tag.
+Investment loans always come with a premium price tag.
 Banks view investment lending as slightly higher risk than a loan for your own home.
+Following the May 5 hike, the gap remains consistent:

-This “gap” affects your cash flow and needs to be factored into your rental yield calculations.
+This 0.20% to 0.40% gap directly impacts your cash flow and must be factored into your rental yield calculations.

 Should I Refinance Now Or Wait?

-By refinancing today, you secure a lower baseline rate before any potential increases occur.
-This creates a vital safety buffer for your family budget if the RBA moves up instead of down.
+With the cash rate now at 4.35%, the market has returned to restrictive levels not seen in years.
+By refinancing today, you secure a lower baseline rate before any further potential increases.
+This creates a vital safety buffer for your household budget.

 Before you switch banks, give your current lender one chance to match the market.
 Call their retention team and use this script: